Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Introduction

-Symbolic regression addresses these issues by producing compact, interpretable and generalizable models.
-Indeed, the goal is to find very simple prescriptions such as Newton's law of universal gravitation that can explain well a vast number of experiments and observations.
-There are many advantages to discovering physical laws in the form of succinct mathematical expressions rather than large numerical models: \begin{itemize} \item {Compactness: } The models produced by SR are extremely compact compared to most numerical models.
-This makes the models computationally inexpensive to run and in principle also enables SR to correctly recover the exact underlying mathematical expression of a dataset using much less data than traditional machine learning approaches and with a robustness towards noise even for perfect model recovery \citep{SR_Generalization_SmallDataset, SR_appli_fluid_real_data, Benchmark_SR}. \item {Generalization:} In addition, the expressions produced by symbolic regression are less prone to overfitting on measurement errors and are much more robust and reliable outside of the fitting range provided by the data than large numerical models, showing overall much better generalization capabilities \citep{SR_Generalization_SmallDataset} (we will provide an example of this in Section \ref{sec:results}).
-This makes SR a potentially powerful tool to discover the most concise and general representation of the measurements. \item {Intelligibility \& interpretability:} Since the models produced by SR consist of mathematical expressions, their behavior is intelligible to us, contrary to the case of large numerical models.
+\item {Compactness: } SR methods can produce extremely compact models, \eg with expressions of containing $\sim 10^1$ symbols \citep{SRBench} which is on par with the typical length of expressions in the Feynman Lectures on Physics \citep{FeynmanLectures} for example which is of 16 (with the higher end of SR methods producing expressions well below a length of $10^3$).
+In contrast numerical models such as neural networks typically rely on many more parameters.
+This makes the models computationally inexpensive to run and in principle also enables SR to correctly recover the exact underlying mathematical expression of a dataset using much less data than traditional machine learning approaches \citep{SR_Generalization_SmallDataset} and with a robustness towards noise even for perfect model recovery \citep{SR_appli_fluid_real_data, SRBench}. \item {Generalization:} In addition, unless the target equations consist of arbitrarily long polynomials, the compact expressions produced by SR are less prone to overfitting on measurement errors and are much more robust and reliable outside of the fitting range provided by the data than large numerical models, showing overall much better generalization capabilities as demonstrated in \citep{EQL_SymbolsInNN, Kamienny_EndToEndSR, Kamienny_SR_for_RL, SR_Generalization_SmallDataset} (we will provide an example of this in Section \ref{subsec:astro_results}).
+This makes SR a potentially powerful tool to discover the most concise and general representation of the measurements. \item {Intelligibility \& interpretability:} Since the models produced by SR consist of mathematical expressions, their behavior is intelligible to us, unlike large numerical models.
 This is of enormous value in physics \citep{SR_phy_demo_TowardAIPhysicist} as SR models may enable one to connect newly discovered physical laws with theory and make subsequent theoretical developments.
 More broadly, this approach fits into the increasing push towards intelligible \citep{symbolic_repr_evaluation}, explainable \citep{Arrieta2020} and interpretable \citep{Murdoch2019} machine learning models, which is especially important in fields where such models can affect human lives \citep{UE2021,USA2022}.

 \end{itemize}